Immerse yourself in these local heritage hotspots

 Macquarie Arms Hotel

 The Macquarie Arms Hotel in Windsor is the oldest hotel building in Australia.
-Interestingly the building has not had continuous liquor licence and therefore often has to defend and clarify the title.
-The building is a two storey brick Georgian building with cellar and attic rooms was built in 1815.
+Interestingly the building has not had continuous liquor license and therefore often has to defend and clarify the title.
+The building is a two storey brick Georgian building with cellar and attic rooms built in 1815.
 Although there have been extensive additions, much of the original interior woodwork is still intact, including the elegant staircases and colonial fanlights.
 A plaque on the garden wall facing the square indicates the height of the Great Flood of 1867, when the river reached 19.3 metres.
 Open 7 days, call in for a drink or a classic pub meal.

 Howe House